 At the end of 2019, all Great Lakes reported even higher water levels.
 In December, Lake Michigan was 47 inches higher than its historic average—16 inches higher than it was only 12 months earlier.
 Alarmed residents of Lake Michigan’s Left Coast had never seen such large portions of their properties simply disappear into the ever-rising lake.
 Massive downed trees created snarls of driftwood on top of infinite supplies of lake stones.

 “The shoreline is a driftwood bonanza.
 Underneath, the rocky beach looks solid but is very unstable.
 At every step it might give way and cause you to tumble.
-I know that from first-hand experience!” says Fagan.
+I know that from first-hand experience!” says Elizabeth Fagan.
 “My dog won’t even go near it.”
+In January 2021, there was still no beach to wander.

 About the Author